statamic/cli/README.md

 Once installed, you should be able to run `statamic {command name}` from within any directory.

+### GitHub authentication

+When you install starter kits, the CLI might present you with a warning that the GitHub API limit is reached.
+[Generate a Personal acces token](https://github.com/settings/tokens/new) and paste it in the CLI.
+Composer will save this for future use.

 ## Updating the CLI tool

 ```